vyges/vyges-ip-template/Developer_Guide.md

 **For the minimal UART controller, no additional modules are needed.**
 **However, for more complex implementations, you might need:**

-- `rtl/uart_transmitter.sv` - UART transmission logic
+- `rtl/uart_transmitter.sv` - UART transmission logic (component of the functional IP)
-- `rtl/uart_receiver.sv` - UART reception logic
+- `rtl/uart_receiver.sv` - UART reception logic (component of the functional IP)
-- `rtl/apb_slave.sv` - APB slave interface wrapper
+- `rtl/apb_slave.sv` - APB slave interface wrapper (component of the functional IP)

 **✅ IMPROVED:** AI can generate supporting modules when needed: